Open Relating: Explore the Freedom, Face the Challenges

 You’ll Have More Faith in One Another

-Some studies, such as one conducted at the University of Michigan, found that people in open relationships were as happy as those in monogamous relationships, and actually more trusting of their partners.
+Some studies, such as one conducted at the University of Michigan, found that people in open relationships were as happy as those in monogamous relationships and more trusting of their partners.

 Avoids the Pain of Cheating